“Their apathy and indifference invite us to rule them like kings.”

 Truth is, it’s so obvious, you’ll hate yourself for looking the other way all your life.

-Due 2026, The Racket is the bastard offspring of an Epstein-ish three-way between Scheidel’s The Great Leveler, Hirschfeld’s Gangster States and Kemp’s Goliath’s Curse, but with the nob gags the readers love.
+Due 2026, The Racket is the barsteward offspring of an Epstein-ish three-way between Scheidel’s The Great Leveler, Hirschfeld’s Gangster States and Kemp’s Goliath’s Curse, but with the nob gags the readers love.